-One of the Directors nominated by the principal shareholder is invited to attend the Committee meetings without being a member.
+One of the Directors nominated by the principal shareholder and the Chief Executive Officer are invited to attend the Committee meetings without being a member.

-The Committee met twice in 2016.
+The Committee met three times in 2017.
 In addition to its statutory powers and its powers under the Bekaert Charter, the Committee discussed the following main subjects:

-- the recruitment of new Directors; - the recruitment of a new Chief Financial Officer; - the variable remuneration for the Chief Executive Officer and the other members of the Executive Management for their performance in 2015; - the base remuneration for the Chief Executive Officer and the other members of the Executive Management for 2016; - the Personal Shareholding Requirement Plan for the Chief Executive Officer and the other members of the Bekaert Group Executive; - positioning of the remuneration for the members of the Executive Management; - target setting for 2016; - the long term incentive grants; - positioning of the remuneration for the non-executive Directors.
+- " the recruitment of a new Chief Human Resources Officer; - " the succession planning at the top management level; - " the variable remuneration for the Chief Executive Officer and the other members of the Executive Management for their performance in 2016; - " the base remuneration for the Chief Executive Officer and the other members of the Executive Management for 2017; - " target setting for 2017; - " the long-term incentive grants.